Charles Denis Mee: Career

-He led IBM's efforts in the early 1980s to establish University Research Centers in magnetic and optical storage including ones at the Center for Magnetic Recording Research (CMRR) at UC San Diego and the Data Storage Systems Center (DSSC) at Carnegie Mellon University.
-He is a co-founder and first chairman of the board of the National Storage Industry Consortium (now Information Storage Industry Consortium, INSIC) founded in 1991 to enhance industry competitiveness thru cooperation between universities and industry.
-Mee is one of the founding members of and has been a major contributor to the Storage Special Interest Group at the Computer History Museum, Mountain View, California.
+Mee led IBM's efforts in the early 1980s to establish University Research Centers in magnetic and optical storage including ones at the Center for Magnetic Recording Research (CMRR) at UC San Diego and the Data Storage Systems Center (DSSC) at Carnegie Mellon University.
+He was a co-founder and first chairman of the board of the National Storage Industry Consortium (now Information Storage Industry Consortium, INSIC) founded in 1991 to enhance industry competitiveness thru cooperation between universities and industry.
+Mee was one of the founding members of and has been a major contributor to the Storage Special Interest Group at the Computer History Museum, Mountain View, California.

+Personal life and death

+Charles Denis Mee died in Saratoga, California on 22 May 2023, at the age of 95.